Table of Contents

 - Risk of blindness (very rare).

-When Should I Get Laser Surgery to Treat My Glaucoma?
+When Should I Get Laser Surgery?

 Non-laser surgeries for glaucoma are more invasive, so they are not the preferred approach to managing the condition.
 If you receive a diagnosis of open-angle glaucoma, ask your ophthalmologist about laser surgery rather than eye drops or using a combination of these treatments to lower your fluid pressure.